Mike Bare: Political career

 Bare first became involved in politics during his undergraduate years.
 While still a student, he was hired to work as a field organizer on John Kerry's 2004 presidential campaign.
 After the election, he went to work for United States senator Russ Feingold as a legislative clerk and joined Feingold's re-election campaign as research director in 2010.
 In 2013, he was appointed to the Verona city council to fill a vacancy, but was not elected to a full term in 2014.

 In 2013, Bare was also one of the co-founders of the Wisconsin chapter of the New Leaders Council, which seeks to recruit and train young progressive leaders.
 He served as director of the Wisconsin chapter for some time and was also chair of the organization's national programs committee.

 In the Spring election of 2020, he was elected to the Dane County board of supervisors, running unopposed in an open seat.
 He was re-elected without opposition in 2022.

 Just after the Spring 2022 election, incumbent state representative Sondy Pope announced she would retire after 20 years in the Assembly.
 Bare announced his candidacy for the Democratic nomination and faced four opponents in the primary in the heavily democratic 80th Assembly district.
 Despite Pope endorsing Verona attorney and city councilmember Chad Kemp, Bare went on to win the primary with nearly 48% of the vote.
 He easily prevailed in the general election over Verona Republican Jacob Luginbuhl.

-He will assume office in January 2023.
+He was sworn in at the start of the 106th Wisconsin Legislature.

 Personal life and family

-Mike Bare is married to Madison attorney Tristan Breedlove.
-Breedlove is an accomplished public defender, specializing in appeals, and a professor at the University of Wisconsin Law School.
+Mike Bare is married to Madison attorney Tristan Breedlove, a public defender and a professor at the University of Wisconsin Law School.
 They have two young children and reside in Verona, Wisconsin.

-Bare's sister was born with an intellectual disability, and as a result he has had a lifelong interest in lifting up people with disabilities.
-As a young man, he volunteered at a summer camp for children and adults with developmental disabilities in Manitowoc County, which his sister attended.
-For over 20 years, he has been a coach and volunteer for the Special Olympics.
-He was also a member of the board of directors of the nonprofit Down Syndrome Association of Wisconsin.